Skip to main content

 Upload builds and configure deployments

-Builds in Hathora are meant to be mapped directly to server builds from your existing CI/build pipeline.
-You can use buildTag or override a unique buildId to map your server builds to external systems.
+Builds in Hathora map directly to server builds from your existing CI/build pipeline.
+Use buildTag or override a unique buildId to map your server builds to external systems.

 tar.gz file